-Brookdale Community College offers reasonable accommodations and/or services to persons with disabilities.
+Brookdale offers reasonable accommodations and/or services to persons with disabilities.
 Students with disabilities who wish to self-identify must contact the Disabilities Services Office at 732-224-2730 (voice) or 732-842-4211 (TTY) to provide appropriate documentation of the disability, and request specific accommodations or services.
+If a student qualifies, reasonable accommodations and/or services, which are appropriate for the college level and are recommended in the documentation, can be approved. offers reasonable accommodations and/or services to persons with disabilities.
+Students with disabilities who wish to self-identify must contact the Disabilities Services Office at 732-224-2730 (voice) or 732-842-4211 (TTY) to provide appropriate documentation of the disability, and request specific accommodations or services.
+If a student qualifies, reasonable accommodations and/or services to persons with disabilities Services Office at 732-224-2730 (voice) or 732-842-4211 (TTY) to provide appropriate documentation of the disability, and request specific accommodations or services.
 If a student qualifies, reasonable accommodations and/or services, which are appropriate for the college level and are recommended in the documentation, can be approved.

 Students with Disability Alert Forms are responsible for giving them to the instructor.
-They are responsible for discussing the accommodations they are entitled to if the provision of the accommodation(s) does not jeopardize the integrity of a course.
+They are responsible for discussing the accommodations they are entitled to if the provision of the accommodation(s) does not jeopardize the integrity of the course.
 They are responsible for requesting accommodations in a timely manner.
 Students must remind their professors a week before each examination to allow them and/or Disability Service Office staff to plan for testing accommodations.
 Students with disabilities must maintain the same responsibility for their education as other students.
 These responsibilities including maintaining the academic integrity of the courses and following the Student Conduct Code.

-All applicants and current students enrolled in the Brookdale Community College Nursing Program must be able to perform the following specific and essential functions with or without reasonable accommodation (see also Appendix A: Technical Standards):
+All applicants and current students enrolled in the Brookdale Community College Nursing Program must be able to perform the following specific and essential functions with or without reasonable accommodations (see also Appendix A: Technical Standards):